List of Superman & Lois characters: Mitch Anderson

-Lieutenant General Mitch Anderson (portrayed by Ian Bohen) is the metaphorical “new sheriff in town” at the DOD.
+Lieutenant general Mitch Anderson (portrayed by Ian Bohen) is the metaphorical "new sheriff in town" at the DOD.
 His worldview divides into two types – those you serve and those who serve you.
-He doesn’t like that Superman exists outside that paradigm and tries to bring the Man of Steel under his authority officially.
+He does not like that Superman exists outside that paradigm and tries to bring the Man of Steel under his authority officially.
 He starts a superhero group that even includes Tag as one of his recruits as they sport the Superman logo on their chest much to the dismay of Superman.
 When Superman gives Anderson the information needed to track the Superman look-alike, Anderson ignores his advice not to send the Supermen of America out to confront the figure which resulted in the two-unnamed members getting killed.
 Due to Superman withholding information and not wanting to give up the pendant Bizarro was wearing as well as having been scolded by General Hardcastle, Mitch has Superman arrested for treason under red solar lights and has him transported to where Tal-Rho is.
 Thanks to a tactic from Superman and Tal-Rho, Anderson was led into believing that Bizarro was at the Fortress of Solitude.
 After they escaped, Anderson had a call from General Hardcastle put on hold as takes matters into his own hands.
-Using some Project 7334 weapons and X-Kryptonite, Anderson tracked Superman and Tal-Rho to Tal-Rho's lair where he attacked them.
+Using some Project 7734 weapons and X-Kryptonite, Anderson tracked Superman and Tal-Rho to Tal-Rho's lair where he attacked them.
 After Tal-Rho was hit by the Kryptonite gun that was meant for Superman, Lara Lor-Van's A.I. released Bizarro to help fight Anderson.
 As Superman tended to Tal-Rho, Bizarro fought Anderson who overpowered him with X-Kryptonite grenades and strangled him to death.
 Following these incidents, General Hardcastle established a manhunt for Anderson who went AWOL.
 Anderson later approached Ally Allston and gave her the pendant that was on Bizarro.
 After going through the same procedure as Chrissy, he relays the message to Ally from her Bizarro counterpart to come now.
 He was able to lead some of Ally's followers through the portal while Superman rescued Chrissy, Ally, and another one of Ally's followers.
 When he arrived, he was nearly absorbed by his Bizarro counterpart until Jon-El accidentally killed him with his heat breath.
 Anderson managed to escape and have the Bizarro version of Chrissy arrange a meeting with Lois.
 Upon learning about Bizarro's family, Anderson starts to regret his actions even when Superman arrives.
 While also apologizing for his actions toward Superman while seeing that he was right all along, Anderson helps Superman when both versions of Ally Allston and the Bizarro versions of Tal-Rho and Lana Lang arrived.
 Anderson was killed in battle with Jon-El.